12 Sales Operations KPIs Every Leader Should Be Measuring

 Moreover, a shorter response time could provide a competitive advantage, demanding prospects' attention before they shift to another provider.
 This swiftness fundamentally increases the likelihood of nurturing these leads further down the sales funnel.

 Enhance this crucial KPI by routinely auditing and streamlining communication channels and ensuring sufficient resources are deployed to manage customer inquiries swiftly.
-Provide your sales team with appropriate training for effective and speedy customer service.
+Provide your sales team with the necessary training for effective and efficient customer service.

 7. Customer Acquisition Cost